shopware/docs/resources/guidelines/documentation-guidelines/06-doc-process.md

 Do some research and prepare a rough outline addressing the following points and prompt other maintainers for feedback:

 * Who is the audience?
-* What are you going to write about?
+* What article are you going to write?
 * What are the prerequisites for readers?
 * Which questions are you going to answer?
 * Which other topics might be relevant/interesting?